isomerpages/pmo-nccs/media/parliamentary-replies/_posts/2026-02-04-post-Parliamentary Reply by Min Grace Fu on Singapore's National Carbon Emissions.md

 <p><strong>FIFTEENTH PARLIAMENT OF SINGAPORE</strong>
 <br><strong>WRITTEN ANSWER</strong>
 </p>
-<p><strong>Ms Poh Li San:</strong> To ask the Prime Minister and Minister
+<p><strong>Ms Poh Li San:</strong> To ask the Minister for Sustainability
-for Finance in view of the reduction of national carbon emissions to 55.5 million tonnes of carbon dioxide equivalent in 2023, whether the Government will step up structural reforms that lead to emissions reductions in the manufacturing, power, waste and water sectors, which account for 70% of total national emissions, to continue this downward trend.</p>
+and the Environment in view of the reduction of national carbon emissions to 55.5 million tonnes of carbon dioxide equivalent in 2023, whether the Government will step up structural reforms that lead to emissions reductions in the manufacturing, power, waste and water sectors, which account for 70% of total national emissions, to continue this downward trend.</p>
 <p><strong>Reply by Minister:</strong>
 </p>
 <p>Singapore’s national carbon emissions in 2023 was 55.5 million tonnes